j3rrey/PasswordValidator-Package/README.md

-# Simple password validation rules for Laravel
+# Discontinued in favor of https://github.com/timacdonald/rule-builder

 Currently in development